 If you prefer your kitchens pale but find that white kitchens are too clinical, opt for a palette of off-whites and buffs - imagine shades of vintage paper.
-Mushroom cabinetry feels fresh and modern teamed with white fittings and chalk-white walls with simple open shelving rather than a run of wall cabinets.
-A Carrara marble worktop is classic, adding a sophisticated finish.
+Cream cabinetry feels fresh and modern teamed with white fittings and chalk-white walls.
+Matching stone worktops and floors help to keep the look cohesive.
+A warming cream AGA adds a classic country finish.

 Why not opt for freestanding furniture instead of fitted kitchen units?
 Choose pieces such as a painted cream sideboard for storage, a dresser where you can display your favourite china and glassware, and a large farmhouse table surrounded by spindle chairs for family meals.

 5. Play it safe with an off-white scheme

 If you want to create the perfect family kitchen, be inspired by this modern kitchen idea.
 This open-plan design has ample worktop space for food preparation, a stainless-steel range cooker and chic white metro tiles.
 Built in an extension, the cream units curve round to form a breakfast bar for a casual eating space, with stylish pale blue pendant lights above.

 6. Create a café-style kitchen

 For a café-style kitchen combine cream walls and cabinetry with an area decorated with blackboard paint and never forget anything on your shopping list ever again!
 Keep the look light and cheerful with cream painted base units and a practical wooden worktop.

-6. Create a scheme you’ll love for years to come
+7. Create a classic scheme you'll love for years to come